apache/echarts-handbook/contents/en/basics/import.md

 import * as echarts from 'echarts/core';
 import {
   BarChart,
-  // The series option types are defined with the SeriesOption suffix BarSeriesOption,
   LineChart,
-  LineSeriesOption
 } from 'echarts/charts';
 import {
   TitleComponent,
-  // The component option types are defined with the ComponentOption suffix TitleComponentOption,
   TooltipComponent,
-  TooltipComponentOption,
   GridComponent,
-  GridComponentOption,
   // Dataset
   DatasetComponent,
-  DatasetComponentOption,
   // Built-in transform (filter, sort) TransformComponent
 } from 'echarts/components';
 import { LabelLayout, UniversalTransition } from 'echarts/features';
 import { CanvasRenderer } from 'echarts/renderers';
+import type {
+  // The series option types are defined with the SeriesOption suffix BarSeriesOption,
+  LineSeriesOption,
+} from 'echarts/charts';
+import type {
+  // The component option types are defined with the ComponentOption suffix TitleComponentOption,
+  TooltipComponentOption,
+  GridComponentOption,
+  DatasetComponentOption
+} from 'echarts/components';
+import type {
+  ComposeOption,
+} from 'echarts/core';

-// Create an Option type with only the required components and charts via ComposeOption type ECOption = echarts.ComposeOption<
+// Create an Option type with only the required components and charts via ComposeOption type ECOption = ComposeOption<
   | BarSeriesOption
   | LineSeriesOption
   | TitleComponentOption